Clastify logo

 The particle model

 A particle model treats matter as a collection of tiny interacting units, usually atoms, molecules or ions.
-It links what we observe on the large scale — shape, volume, density, temperature change — to what the particles are doing on the microscopic scale.
+It links what we observe on the macroscopic scale — shape, volume, density, temperature change — to what the particles are doing microscopically.

 A macroscopic property is a measurable property of a whole sample, such as mass, volume, temperature or pressure.
-A microscopic property describes the particle scale, such as particle spacing, particle speed or intermolecular force.
-Much of thermal physics comes down to translating between these two descriptions.
+A microscopic property describes something at particle scale, such as particle spacing, particle speed or intermolecular force.
+In thermal physics, you spend a lot of time moving between these two descriptions.

 Solids, liquids and gases

-A solid is a state of matter in which particles stay close together and vibrate about fixed equilibrium positions, giving the sample a fixed shape and a fixed volume.
-The particles are not stationary.
-At any temperature above absolute zero they are moving, though mainly by vibrating about positions in a structure.
+A solid is a state of matter in which particles stay close together and vibrate about fixed equilibrium positions, so the sample has a fixed shape and a fixed volume.
+The particles aren’t stationary — at any temperature above absolute zero they are moving — but most of that motion is vibration about positions in a structure.

 A liquid is a state of matter in which particles stay close together but can move past neighbouring particles, so the sample has a fixed volume but takes the shape of its container.
-That’s why liquids flow, while still being hard to compress compared with gases.
+That is why liquids flow, while still being hard to compress compared with gases.

 A gas is a state of matter in which particles are far apart and move freely between collisions, so the sample has no fixed shape and no fixed volume.
-A gas expands to fill its container and is much more compressible than a solid or a liquid.
+A gas spreads out to fill its container and is much more compressible than a solid or a liquid.

 Image

-So the main physical differences are particle arrangement and particle motion.
-In solids, particles are close with restricted motion; in liquids, they are close but can rearrange; in gases, they are widely separated and move rapidly at random.
-This molecular model comes back in gas laws, electric conduction, nuclear binding ideas and many other parts of physics.
-The particles may change, but the modelling habit is the same.
+The main physical differences come down to particle arrangement and particle motion.
+In solids, particles are close together and their motion is restricted; in liquids, particles are close together but can rearrange; in gases, particles are widely separated and move rapidly at random.
+The same molecular model comes up again in gas laws, electric conduction, nuclear binding ideas and many other parts of physics.
+The particles may change, but the modelling habit stays the same.

 Density as mass per unit volume

 Density is a scalar material property: it tells you how much mass is packed into each unit volume of a substance.
-That’s why two objects can share the same mass but take up very different volumes, or have the same volume with very different masses.
+That matters because two objects may have the same mass but take up very different volumes, or have the same volume with very different masses.

-For a regular solid, volume usually comes from measuring its dimensions.
-With an irregular solid, water displacement in a measuring cylinder is often the cleaner method.
-For liquids, measure the container plus liquid, then subtract the mass of the empty container.
-The common experimental slip is unit conversion: cm(^3) must be converted to m(^3) when density is needed in SI units.
+For a regular solid, volume usually comes from its measured dimensions.
+For an irregular solid, water displacement in a measuring cylinder is often the cleaner method.
+For liquids, find the mass by subtracting the mass of the empty container from the mass of the container plus liquid.
+Watch the units here: cm3\mathrm{cm^3} must be converted to m3\mathrm{m^3} if the density is needed in SI units.

 In the particle model, density depends on particle spacing and particle mass.
 Gases usually have much lower densities than solids and liquids because their particles are much farther apart.
 Solids and liquids often have similar densities since their particles are close together, even though they flow very differently.